moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 </center>

-The restricted access panel will give information about the filters and the policies applied to the input dataset as shown in the above image, if data masking is applied then it will show which column is masked along with the masking type.
+Information about the filters and policies applied to the input dataset is provided in the restricted access panel, as shown in the above image.
+If data masking is applied, the panel will indicate which column is masked along with the masking policy type.

 #### **Outputs tab**

-The Output Tab displays the materialized tables generated by the Data Product, ready to be used on their own or combined with others to create new insights and Data Products.
-For each table you will see the Name of the Table, Tier, Domain, Owner, Access Permission, Uniform Data Link (UDL) Address, and the various Data Products the particular table is part of.
+The materialized tables generated by the Data Product are displayed in the Output Tab, ready for use on their own or for combining with others to create new insights and Data Products.
+For each table, the name of the table, Tier, Domain, Owner, Access Permission, Uniform Data Link (UDL) Address, and the various Data Products the particular table is part of are shown.

-Below that you will find a search bar that enables you to search various columns with the table, you can also see other details of a specific column such as Data Type, Description, Tags, and Glossary Terms.
+Below that, a search bar is provided to enable searching for various columns within the table.
+Other details of a specific column, such as Data Type, Description, Tags, and Glossary Terms, can also be viewed.

-In addition to that you can open up a specific table within Metis, the DataOS Catalog to get comprehensive metadata of that table, as well as in the Workbench App for exploratory analysis using SQL.
+Additionally, a specific table can be opened within Metis, the DataOS Catalog, to get comprehensive metadata of that table, or in the Workbench App for exploratory analysis using SQL.

 <center>
   <img src="/interfaces/data_product_hub/discovery/annotely_image%20(7)%20(2).png" alt="DPH" style="width:40rem; border: 1px solid black;" />